 - Access to experienced Radio Amateurs across the country

-- Advice on other possible financial support for the use of communications technology in the classroom
+- Advice on other possible financial support for the use of communications technology in the classroom/club

-In order to qualify for Phase I – with the Program goal of having at least one participating school from each of RAC's seven districts across Canada – the school should have:
+In order to qualify for Phase 1, with the Program goal of having at least one participating school from each of RAC's seven districts across Canada, the school should have:

-- a teacher, possibly a Radio Amateur, who is already using, or would like to start using radio as a part of the curricular or extra-curricular program;
+- a Teacher or Club Leader, possibly a certified Radio Amateur, who is already using, or would like to start using, radio as a part of the curricular or extra-curricular program

-- the support of the school's administration; and
+- the support of the school's administration or Club Leader

 How would such a program fit into the curriculum?

-Schools at the elementary, middle or high school levels can all benefit from the inclusion of radio in their curriculum.
-There can be no more effective way to establish the concept of the world community than for students to listen to, or actually speak with, people from other countries and cultures.
+Youth who are Elementary, Middle or High School aged can all benefit from the inclusion of radio in their programs.
+There is no more effective way to establish the concept of the world community than for students to listen to, or actually speak with, people from other countries and cultures.
 Geography and atlas skills will certainly become a lot more meaningful if it includes real people in other countries.
 Lessons about frequency and the speed of light become much more relevant if they involve actually building a working antenna.
-There are direct links between Amateur Radio and the physics curriculum, as well as communications technology and electronics programs.
+There are direct links between Amateur Radio and the Physics curriculum, as well as Communications Technology and Electronics programs.

 For further information about the RAC Youth Education Program, please contact: